idrinth-api-bench/issues/framework/README.md

 ### Regarding existing libraries

 Other tools like [matteofigus/api-benchmark](https://github.com/matteofigus/api-benchmark), [bvanderlaan/api-bench-runner](https://github.com/bvanderlaan/api-bench-runner) or [jeffbski/bench-rest](https://github.com/jeffbski/bench-rest) are all untouched for quite a while and don't provide type definitions for typescript.
 This makes them less desirable when working with bigger projects where the better static codecheck is a huge boost in development speed.
-Additionally, this tool separates the validation thread from the thread processing the actual requests to further minimize the effect of complicated validations or huge response bodies on the data gathering.
+Additionally, this tool separates the validation thread from the thread processing the actual requests to further minimise the effect of complicated validations or huge response bodies on the data gathering.

 ## Usage & Examples